 Classification of neurons on the basis of their structure, function and chemistry is an active area of research; by discovering the role of specific cells in each part of the brain, it is hoped that we will gain insights into brain mechanisms and function

 Within each brain region you can classify the neurons into distinct types; each of which looks similar and tends to have similar functions (such as in brain nuclei).

-Anatomists further subdivide cell types into subtypes (such as multipolar (one axon, many dendrites), bipolar (1 dendrite and 1 axon) and unipolar (one axon, no dendrites) to name one way of grouping by shape) of which there are many.
+Anatomists further subdivide cell types into subtypes (such as multipolar (one axon, many dendrites), bipolar (1 dendrite and 1 axon) and unipolar (one axon, no dendrites on cell body) to name one way of grouping by shape) of which there are many.
 Correlations between anatomical and physiological subtypes have been made in many cases.
 Many subtypes of cells have specific neuroactive substances they employ to communicate information.

 Golgi Type I neurons: